(Updated and republished November 2019)

 You can view the introduction here: Preparing for a Four-Night Backpack Trip Alone, to the All American Man Pictograph Panel.

-On the night of the 18th I was camped on slick rock near Canyonlands National Park south, after picking up my bear canister from the visitor center at The Needles, which is now required of all backpackers in the Salt Creek zone (rental is free).
-My peaceful evening on slick rock actually turned out to be fun as I was invited over to join a group of climbers around their fire, and we all played a game called Cards Against Humanity (it was a blast, but not for people who get upset by sensitive issues easily).
+On the night of the 18th, I was camped on slickrock near Canyonlands National Park south, after picking up my bear canister from the visitor center at The Needles, which is now required of all backpackers in the Salt Creek zone (rental is free).
+My peaceful evening on slick rock actually turned out to be fun as I was invited over to join a group of climbers around their fire, and we all played a game called Cards Against Humanity (it was a blast, but not for people who have overly sensitive dispositions).
 I find that when I’m traveling alone, I meet a lot more people and get invited to more things than when I’m traveling with someone.

 I fell asleep that night while listening to Mary and Gerry recite poetry, sing songs, and point out constellations to each other.

 Until next time, bye for now, OH, and if you’re using a phone to read this keep on scrolling down and look for the MORE TO EXPLORE link which will guide you to a huge array of categories and posts from the past that include How-To’s, Tips, Travel, Tales, Travel, Philosophy, Safety, Poetry and more.